taylanbayrakli/taylanbayrakli/README.md

 - 👋 Hi, I’m @taylanbayrakli
-- 👀 I’m interested in JS ,PYTHON and SWIFT
+- 👀 I’m interested in JS ,PYTHON , C# and SWIFT
 - 🌱 I’m currently learning SWIFT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me taylanbayrakli@gmail.com